osmdroid/osmdroid/src/site/FAQ.md

  - double tapping to zoom in can cause the map to fling towards the other side of the planet
  - lines and polygons can disappear

+## Support for Zoom > 22

+Right now it's not possible, but there are MANY open tickets on this, please don't open another one.

 # If you get 'resource not found' error